-- Swiftwater Rescue Training (SRT) – There a couple of outfits in Hokkaido that offer the accredited Rescue 3 SRT qualifications (in Japanese).
+- River rescue training: There are a couple of outfits in Hokkaido that offer the accredited Rescue 3 Swiftwater Rescue Training (SRT) qualifications (in Japanese).
 See the list and dates here.

 Where possible, always travel with two or more boats, in order to facilitate rescue if needed.
 If you live in Hokkaido, and speak at least basic Japanese, consider joining a club such as the Hokkaido Wilderness Canoe club.

 On each of the HokkaidoWilds.org paddling route guides, we post a printable PDF map of the route.
 In addition to printing this out and having it on hand in a waterproof case along with a compass, make sure you have some form of GPS navigation device.
 Mist can happen, particularly on the Hokkaido coast.
 PLBs are fine for use on the sea, but cannot be used on land in Japan.
 Consider carrying a SPOT location device for emergencies.
 See our deep-dive on PLBs here.

 Despite Hokkaido’s abundance of paddling zones, there is a real lack of resources out there in English – hence our desire to fill that gap.
 But don’t just rely on our information.
 Check websites such as HokkaiCamp.com (Japanese only), and seek out Japanese publications such as the 55 River Touring Routes book, the Canoe Touring Book and the All-Japan Canoe Touring Guide (here’s our full list).
 Apart from HokkaiCamp.com, all those resources are pretty old though – the newest being over 15 years old – your mileage may vary.